Welcome, We are back with a new story that will interest and motivate you to think out of the box when it comes to the question of What After BDS.

 However, it is easier said than done.

-But once in a while, we come across a few dentists who take a different approach to achieve some of their other wishes and aspirations.
-Why do they do so?
+But once in a while, we come across a few dentists who take a different approach to achieving some of their other wishes and aspirations.
+They give complete new meaning to What After BDS.
+So the question is why do they do so?

 So in this series of articles, we will look at stories of those dental students/dentists who deviated from dentistry (temporarily or permanently) into other career paths like civil services, army, fashion, MBA, aviation industry & entrepreneurship.
 This particular post covers the story of a qualified dental surgeon who after passing BDS decided to join the aviation industry and right now she is globe-trotting the world as an air hostess with an international flight carrier.
 I will hand over the article to her.
 Over to Dr.Rupam Sarita